 To get double consonants like ㅉ press SHIFT+ㅈ.

-Here is a layout of the whole keyboard, click on it to see it full size.
+Here is a Korean keyboard layout, click on it to see it full size.

-you can save this picture on your computer and use it, or buy cute stickers like the ones I got from Korea, and put them on your keyboard so you know where each letter is.
+you can save this picture on your computer and use it, or buy cute Korean alphabet keyboard stickers like the ones I got from Korea, and put them on your keyboard so you know where each letter is.

 2. Android